State and Local Policy Database

 Freight System EfficiencyList All

 Duquesne Light Company, an investor-owned utility (IOU), is the primary electric utility serving the City of Pittsburgh.
 Peoples Natural Gas (PNG), an IOU, is Pittsburgh’s primary natural gas utility.
-The Commonwealth of Pennsylvania requires spending and savings targets for its utilities through an EERS with oversight by the Public Utilities Commission.
 To learn more about the state requirements for electric and gas efficiency, please visit the Pennsylvania page of the State Database.

 The Pittsburgh Water and Sewer Authority is the municipal utility that provides drinking water and stormwater management services to the City of Pittsburgh.
 The Allegheny County Sanitary Authority is the regional wastewater treatment utility.